DiUS/pact-consumer-js-dsl/README.md

 [![Build Status](https://travis-ci.org/DiUS/pact-consumer-js-dsl.svg)](https://travis-ci.org/DiUS/pact-consumer-js-dsl)

 This codebase provides a Javascript DSL for creating pacts.
-If you are new to Pact, please read the Pact [README](pact-readme) first.
+If you are new to Pact, please read the Pact [README][pact-readme] first.

 The Javascript DSL is compatible with v2 of the [pact-specification](https://github.com/bethesque/pact-specification/tree/version-2) and supports type based matching, flexible array lengths, and regular expressions (read more below).